How Has Air Quality Changed Since The 1980’s Pollution - AirPurifiers.com

 Concern over air quality may seem like a fairly recent thing, but written documents from the time of Hippocrates in 400 B.C. show that air pollution was seen as a health threat way back then.
 Since that time, more people and more industrial growth and advancements have all contributed to the pollution that’s in our air.

 Air quality in the United States became more of a focus starting in the 1970s.
-President Richard Nixon created the Environmental Protection Agency in 1970 to enact national environmental guidelines, monitor and enforce them.
+President Richard Nixon created the Environmental Protection Agency in 1970 to enact national environmental guidelines and monitor and enforce them.
 Congress also put in place much of the structure of The Clean Air Act and passed it in 1970 – aimed at reducing and controlling air pollution nationwide.

 The Clean Air Act also established air quality standards, known as the National Ambient Air Quality Standards (NAAQS).
-Every state, local government and tribe must meet the standards in their jurisdiction.
+Every state, local government, and tribe must meet the standards in their jurisdiction.
 It monitors the air for six common pollutants that are all bad for our health.

 • Particulate matter